 Reynolds' first novel, The Vigil, was given an “Oppie Award” in 1986; his third novel, Franklin's Crossing was entered into the Pulitzer Prize competition for 1992; it also received the Violet Crown Award for fiction as well as other awards and honors; Monuments also won the Violet Crown Award for 2000.
-In 2012, Reynolds was awarded the prestigous Spur Award for Short Fiction for his story, “The Deacon’s Horse”; he has previously been a finalist for this award on two occasions, and he has been a finalist for the Best Western Novel Spur Award on two previous occasions.
+In 2012, Reynolds was awarded the prestigious Spur Award for Short Fiction for his story, “The Deacon’s Horse”; he has previously been a finalist for this award on two occasions, and he has been a finalist for the Best Western Novel Spur Award on two previous occasions.
 He has also been runner-up for both essay and fiction prizes from The Texas Institute of Letters and PEN Texas, among other literary awards.
-He has received grants from the Texas Commission for the Arts and is also a National Endowment for the Arts Fellow.
+He has received grants from the Texas Commission for the Arts and was also a National Endowment for the Arts Fellow in 1993.

 A professional book critic, Reynolds' critical evaluations and feature articles have appeared

-in several national magazines, including Chronicles, American
+in national magazines, including Chronicles, American

 Way, and Texas Monthly; his short fiction has been published